Marine Air–Ground Task Force: Marine Expeditionary Unit (MEU)

-The smallest type of MAGTF is the Marine expeditionary unit (MEU) Special Operations Capable (SOC), designated as an MEU (SOC), commanded by a colonel.
-The MEU is capable of conducting limited, specialized, and selected special operations missions and to support and sustain itself for up to 15 days in an austere expeditionary environment.
-The MEU is based on a reinforced Marine infantry battalion, designated as a battalion landing team (BLT), supported by a medium tiltrotor squadron (VMM) (reinforced), containing both fixed-wing and rotary-wing aircraft and aviation support detachments, and a combat logistics battalion (CLB), all commanded by a company-sized MEU headquarters group.
+The smallest type of MAGTF is the Marine Expeditionary Unit (MEU) commanded by a colonel.
+The MEU is capable of supporting and sustaining itself for up to 15 days in an austere expeditionary environment.
+The MEU is based on a reinforced Marine infantry battalion, designated as a battalion landing team (BLT), supported by a medium tiltrotor squadron (VMM) (reinforced), containing both fixed-wing and rotary-wing aircraft and aviation support detachments, and a Combat Logistics Battalion (CLB), all commanded by a company-sized MEU headquarters group.

 There are usually three MEUs assigned to each of the U.S. Navy Atlantic and Pacific Fleets, with another MEU based on Okinawa.
 While one MEU is on deployment, one MEU is training to deploy and one is standing down, resting its marines, and refitting.
-Each MEU is rated as capable of performing special operations, though USMC's definition of this is not consistent with that of SOCOM.
-They are not considered special operations unit by the Department of Defense.
+Each MEU can be certified as capable of performing special operations; however they are not legally defined as special operations units by the Department of Defense.